LEARN TO USE YOUR UNIQUE GIFTS TO ACHIEVE YOUR BEST SALES

 ~ Joe Pulizzi – Founder, Content Marketing Institute

 - When I look for a cleaner, I do want a clean house, but I’m also looking for a simpler day-to-day life, to have free time with my family.
-I’m looking to outsource some jobs so I can focus on those household tasks that do bring me a sense of creative fulfilment, like baking.
+I’m looking to outsource some jobs so I can focus on those household tasks that do bring me a sense of creative fulfilment, like cooking dinner with my family.
 And I want to have some free time just for me, to recharge my batteries.
-So share with me organising tips to keep the house in order, show me some IKEA hacks, ideas to teach the kids how to tidy up their room, educate me about the Konmari method and capsule wardrobes.
+So, if you are a cleaning business, share with me organising tips to keep the house in order, show me some IKEA hacks, ideas to teach the kids how to tidy up their room, educate me about the Konmari method and capsule wardrobes.

 - When I plan to have my car serviced, I’m not just searching for the cheapest contractor.
 I need to feel secure I will not break down in the dark on my way home from ballet with the kids.
 I’m looking for someone who will explain what needs fixing in words I understand.
-And I’d love it if you gave me tips on how to keep the inside of the car clean with three kidlets under 6!
+And I’d love it if you gave me tips on how to keep the inside of the car clean with two teenagers!

 So tell me, how can YOU help me?